Fractions In Action

 • Students will become familiar and use the geometric shapes hexagon, trapezoid,

-rhombus, and triangle to develop an understanding of fractions as part of a whole unit.
+rhombus, and triangle to develop an understanding of fractions as part of a

 • Students will problem solvers using pattern blocks as they explore fractions.